Sprinter05/gochat/doc/SPECIFICATION.md

 ### Verification handshake

-The client must send its public key to connect to the server.
+The client must send its **username** to log into the server, additionally it can provide a **reusable token** to login, which will only be accepted if the connection is secure.
+If the token is not correct, an error will be replied.

-`LOGIN <username>` _Client_
+`LOGIN <username> [token]` _Client_

-The server will reply with a **cyphered random text** to verify that the user owns the private key, or an error if no user with that username exists.
+If not using a **reusable token**, the server will reply with a **cyphered random text** to verify that the user owns the private key, or an error if no user with that username exists.

 `VERIF <cypher_text>` _Server_